RedHatInsights/approval-api-jsclient/docs/AdminsApi.md

 # **groupOperation**
 > GroupOut groupOperation(id, groupOperationIn)

-Operation on a list of users to a given group
+Update users in a given group

-Users join in or withdraw from a given group
+Add or remove some users from a given group.
+It does not replace all users.

 ### Example
 ```javascript